trychlos/pwix-tabular/README.md

     The classes to be added to the displayed dialogs, as a string.

-    Can be a function which will be called with the row object, and must return the classes string.

     Defaults to nothing.

 - `tabular.editButtonEnabled`

     Whether the 'Edit' button must be enabled, with a truethy or falsy value.

-    Can be a function which will be called with the row object, and must return true|false to enable the 'Edit' button.

     Defaults to `true` (enabled).